simonmichael/hledger/MANUAL.md

 Based on how you format amounts, hledger will infer canonical display settings for each commodity, and use them consistently when displaying amounts in that commodity.
-These settings include:
+Display settings include:

 - the position and spacing of the currency/commodity symbol
 - the digit group separator character and digit group sizes, if any
 - the decimal point character
 - the number of decimal places

-The canonical display settings are generally those used in the first amount seen, and the number of decimal places is the highest used in all amounts, in the given commmodity.
+The canonical settings are those of the first amount seen in the commodity, with the decimal places adjusted upward to the highest precision seen in the commodity.

-[Default commodity directives](#default-commodity) can also influence the canonical display settings.
+[Default commodity](#default-commodity) directives also influence the commodity display settings (note: only if they have a commodity symbol).

 ### Simple dates